mcgrathcoutinho/zk-encode/week-1/lesson-1.md

 $Q(x)$ is simply the quotient obtained from the division process; since r is known to be a root of $P(x)$.
 It is known that the remainder must be zero.

 Note: Degree of $n$ means the highest power used on the polynomial $P(x)$.
+Note: Another thing to note is that the highest power i.e. degree in the polynomial is the number of roots the polynomial has.
+For example, $5x^2 - 6x + 1$ would have 2 roots since the term $5x^2$ is the highest power of 2 on variable $x$ in the equation.

 ### [3.8] Schwartz-Zippel Lemma